 My name is Sean Goonan and I created this website, The Foundation Press, to be a platform for my philosophical book The Foundation for Exploration.
-The website will also feature information about my political candidacies.
-Please read about my background below, as well as the authors/books that have influenced me the most.
+Read about my background below, as well as the authors/books that have influenced me the most.

 I was born in 1993 and grew up in Western Massachusetts.
 Ever since I can remember, I have always experienced the world through ceaseless contemplation and introspection.
 As a kid I was quiet.
 I observed people’s behavior and the strange world around me, where it seemed that everything had already been figured out, and I tried to discern how to act and tried to understand why the world was the way it was.